 For Robin, having a child who needed to adapt his environment to perform everyday tasks brought out her family's ingenuity and problem-solving skills.
 For me, having a child with a hearing disability gave me the gift of seeing (and hearing!) the world through a lens that wasn't my own and deepened my understanding of how my daughter works with and around her hearing deficit.
 We both intimately understand some of the obstacles in the way of being able to fully participate in everyday experiences.

 Robin and I both remember a Microsoft Xbox commercial that aired during the Super Bowl in 2019, highlighting their adaptive gaming controller.
 Kids with a variety of disabilities were front and center, and the product's design made it possible for them to play.
 The tagline was, "When everybody plays, we all win."
 We love this perspective.
-Digging deeper into their Inclusive Design philosophy, we came to really appreciate Microsoft's approach:
+Digging deeper into their Inclusive Design philosophy, we came to appreciate Microsoft's approach:

 Recognize exclusions people face - what's in the way?